broadinstitute/gatk/scripts/variantstore/AOU_DELIVERABLES.md

    - It will need to be run twice, once with `control_samples` set to "true" (see [naming conventions doc](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow) for guidance on what to use for `extract_table_prefix` or cohort prefix, which you will need to keep track of for the `GvsExtractCallset` WDL); the default value is `false`.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 8. `GvsExtractCallset` workflow
    - This workflow extracts the data in BigQuery and transforms it into a sharded joint called VCF incorporating the VQSR filter set data.
+We will probably not run this on callsets of more than 100K samples.
    - It also needs to be run twice, once with `control_samples` set to "true", and with the `filter_set_name` and `extract_table_prefix` from step 5 & 6.
 Include a valid (and secure) "output_gcs_dir" parameter, which is where the VCF, interval list, manifest, and sample name list files will go.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 9. **TBD VDS Prepare WDL/notebook/??**